polyswarmer/documentation/_i18n/en/_docs/How-to-connect-to-HIVE.md

 `hive.polyswarm.io` is the endpoint where you can access `polyswarmd`.

-For this part, you should either run this in a separate tab, terminal, inside tmux., or any other means to leave this command running.
+For this next command you should run it in a separate tab, terminal, inside tmux., or any other means to leave this command running.

 ```bash
 ssh -i /path/to/key -L 31337:hive.polyswarm.network:31337 <user>@gate.polyswarm.io